Eyelash Extension Line Statistics, Trends & Analysis2019-11-12

 There are numerous reasons why consumers are turning to professionals for help with their eyelash extensions.
 A local salon can customize looks for every customer, stock a variety of product types, and guarantee a specific outcome after an appointment.
 It is not unusual for women to feel like getting their eyelashes done is similar to going to their favorite spot to get their hair done.

-Although the eyelash extension industry usually targets women, about 2% of the overall customer base is men.
-About half of all customers are in the 18-34 age demographic, and most consumers prefer to use a local artist for their needs.
+Although the grafting eyelash industry usually targets women, about 2% of the overall customer base are men.
+About half of the customers are in the 18-34 age group, and most consumers prefer to use local artists to meet their needs.

 #1.
 75% of eyelash artists in the United States earn up to $50,000 per year for the work that they do in this thriving industry.
 (ABC News)

 #2.
 1 out of every 4 eyelash technicians have worked in the industry for a minimum of 5 years.
 (ABC News)

 #3.
 80% of the workers who are active in the eyelash extension industry today say that they are either “very satisfied” or “satisfied” with their careers.
 (ABC News)

 #4.
 63% of the workers who have employment because of the eyelash extension industry say that they are earning the income levels they expected when they took their job.
 (ABC News)

 #5.
 74% of the eyelash artists operating in the United States right now are either a licensed cosmetologist or esthetician.
 Some states require this licensing before they will permit someone to open a business in this industry.
 (Glad Lash)

 #6.
 The average eyelash technician charges between $61-$180 for a full set of lashes.
 Only 6% charge $60 or less for the service, while 12% say that their pricing is above $181.
 (Glad Lash)